At DigInVT, we believe every day should be Mother’s Day, but we also know that this year, May 12th is the "official" day.

 Sign her up for a baking class at King Arthur Flour in Norwich or check out the cooking classes at Richmond Community Kitchen.
 The Kitchen at the Store in the Mad River Valley is a great place to go shopping and take cooking class.

-If you're looking for gifts, try tickets for the Vermont Brewers Festival July 20-21 at Burlington's Waterfront Park.
+If you're looking for gifts, try tickets for the Vermont Brewers Festival July 19-20 at Burlington's Waterfront Park.
 (Maybe with a bouquet, see above).
+Or save the date for Vermont Fresh Network's Annual Forum Dinner at Shelburne Farms.
+(Tickets go on sale June 1st.)

 Save the best for last...